Vietnam Visa Exemption 2025: All you need to know

 4. Visa Exemption on Phu Quoc Island for Stays of Less than 30 Days

 Located at the southernmost tip of the country, in the Gulf of Thailand, Phu Quoc Island is blessed with beautiful beaches.
-The island is a favorite destination for beachgoers from the region and also from Europe.
+The island is a favorite destination for beachgoers from the region and also from America.
 The visa exemption on this island has been in place since 2020.

 Foreign visitors do not need a Vietnamese visa if they stay on Phu Quoc for a maximum of 30 days.
 If you wish to enter Phu Quoc without a visa, you must meet the following conditions: